RiceDope/ricepos/README.md

 This is the file that will count all of the refunds that have been processed through the till (purchases.ReceiptId, reason(Of specified list))

 ## Recent Updates
-- Added groundwork for StockManagement.java, UserManagement.java and Reports.java
-- FileManagement.java has been updated to include stock.json and sysfiles.json
-- Can now add a stock item to stock.json
-- Can increment values inside of sysfiles.json
-- Can search for a stock item by its ID
+- Added functions for stock management to FileManagement.java.
+Can update by name or ID
-- Added errors.md
+- Any items that are removed the ID is tracked by sysfiles.json.

 ## Known issues
-- Need to add check to make sure that dupilcate names cannot be inputed.
-Despite having unique IDs they need to have Unique names to make searching by name possible.
 - Description needs to be added to stock.json to allow differentiation between names of similar type.

 ## Links